 office: 315 Humanities Center

 Dr. Fish received his Ph.D. from the University of Wisconsin and teaches all levels of French language and the literatures of cultures of the French-speaking world.
-He leads a biennial spring-break course to Paris.
-His most recent publication, a student edition of Charles Perrault's Histoires ou contes du temps passé: contes de ma mère l'Oie was published in March 2017 by Molière & Co., a division of European Masterpieces.
-His other research interests include André Gide, autobiography, and the history of Pi Delta Phi and other collegiate French honoraries in the U.S. Dr. Fish has earned several awards for teaching including the first Outstanding Faculty Recognition Award, the 2006 Teacher of the Year Award from the South Dakota World Languages Association, and the 2017 Vernon and Mildred Niebuhr Faculty Excellence Award for teaching excellence.
+He is the author of a student edition of Charles Perrault's Histoires ou contes du temps passé: contes de ma mère l'Oie (Molière & Co., a division of European Masterpieces, 2017).
+He serves as National President of Pi Delta Phi, and has received several awards for teaching including the Outstanding Faculty Recognition Award in 2002, the 2006 Teacher of the Year Award from the South Dakota World Languages Association, and the 2017 Vernon and Mildred Niebuhr Faculty Excellence Award for teaching excellence.
+Dr. Fish received his B.A. in Art and French from the University of Wisconsin, Whitewater, and his M.A. in French from the University of Minnesota.

 Dr. Stephan Lhotzky